teddyhwang/django-cheetah/README.md

 installing dependencies in your local environment
 1. `python manage.py runserver 0:8000` - server should be running on
 `http://localhost:8000/`

-## Editing HTML Templates

-1. Django was chosen because of its excellent [templating system](https://docs.djangoproject.com/en/dev/ref/templates/).
-All templates can be found in `{{ project_name }}/templates/`

-## Editing media assets

-1. All media assets can be found in `{{ project_name }}/static/`
-1. All `.less` files will be automatically compiled into CSS files on pageload - each individual CSS file will be created for the ones listed in:
-`site/ecommerce/settings_pipeline.py`

-## Adding in a new HTML page on Django

-1. There are three files that need to be edited when adding a new page from the `site/staticpages` folder: `views.py`, `urls.py`, `renderers.py`.
-1. Add a new definition in `views.py`.
-Definitions in python need to be separated by an underscore and dashes should not be used.
-Pass in `request` and then the name of the HTML template relative to the `template` folder.
-For example, a new page titled "About Us" would like like this:

-        def about_us(request):
-            return render(request, 'about-us.html')

-1. Add a new urlpattern in `urls.py`'.
-A urlpattern will have `url(r'URL_NAME', 'VIEW DEFINITION', 'UNIQUE_NAME_FOR_URL')`.
-Continuing with the "About Us" page, the urlpattern would look like this:

-        url(r'about-us.html', 'about_us', name='about-us'),

-1. Add in the new url into `renderers.py`.
-This file helps Django export the static HTML when the build command is initiated. `/about-us.html` would be added to continue the example from above.

-## Add in a new mediator for requirejs

-1. From the `site` folder, run `make addmediator page=YOUR_PAGE_NAME` e.g.
-`make addmediator page=homepage`
-1. This will add in the build and config files for the new page
-1. Add in the page mediator reference into `REQUIRE_STANDALONE_MODULES` in `settings.py`

-## Export static HTML Files and Compile Assets for Prodution

-**WARNING** this is a very poor method of building the project as it uses `sed` to turn `DEBUG` to `False` and then back to `True` once the build finishes.
-The plan is to create a django management command that can automate all of this.

-1. Edit `Makefile` and replace `{{ project_name }}` with the same name used
-above when installing the project.
-1. Type `make` from terminal to build the files.
-1. All HTML views will be exported into `site/www`
-1. All compiled assets will be found in `site/www/static` - the assets for production use can be found in `site/www/static/compiled/`

 ## Tips, Tricks and Known Issues